-Fortinet is a global leader in cybersecurity solutions provided to a wide variety of organizations, including enterprises, communication service providers, government organizations and small businesses.
+Fortinet is a global leader in cybersecurity solutions provided to a wide variety of organizations, including enterprises, communication and security service providers, government organizations and small businesses.
 Our cybersecurity solutions are designed to provide broad visibility and segmentation of the digital attack surface through our integrated Fortinet Security Fabric platform, which features automated protection, detection and response.
-The Fortinet Security Fabric platform helps organizations secure their environments and reduce their security and network complexities.
+The Fortinet Security Fabric platform leverages a common operating system or integration to this operating system across our product offerings and helps organizations secure their environments and reduce their security and network complexities.
 The Fortinet Security Fabric platform has an open architecture designed to connect Fortinet solutions and third-party solutions into a single ecosystem, enabling integration and automation.

-Our product offerings consist of our FortiGate network security product family and our non-FortiGate products.
+Our product offerings consist of our FortiGate network security products and our non-FortiGate products.
 Our FortiGate hardware and software licenses are sold with a set of security services in addition to networking features.
-Our security services are enabled by FortiGuard Labs, which provides threat research and artificial intelligence capabilities from a cloud network to deliver protection services to each FortiGate appliance and virtual machine that is registered by the end-customer.
+Our security services are enabled by FortiGuard Labs, which provides threat research and artificial intelligence capabilities from a cloud network to deliver protection services to each FortiGate appliance and virtual machine and each non-FortiGate product that is registered by the end-customer.

-Our FortiOS operating system, virtual machines and associated security and networking functions are combined to form the Fortinet Security Fabric platform.
-This approach to security ties discrete security solutions together into an integrated whole.
+Our FortiOS operating system, associated security and networking functions, and products that run or are integrated with FortiOS are combined to form the Fortinet Security Fabric platform.
+This approach to security ties discrete security solutions together into an integrated whole that provides centralized management and visibility, automation and intelligence sharing to simplify network and security operations and rapid response to threats.